Muhammad-Haris-coding/1st-code/README.md

 # 1st-code
-This is the start of coding jaurney with git. auther-Muhammah Haris
+This is the start of coding jaurney with git.<br>
+auther-Muhammah Haris